pubkey/rxdb/docs-src/why-nosql.md

 ## Transactions do not work with offline-first

-When you want to build an [offline-first](./offline-first.md) application, it is assumed that the user can also read and write data, when the device has lost the connection to the backend.
+When you want to build an [offline-first](./offline-first.md) application, it is assumed that the user can also read and write data, even when the device has lost the connection to the backend.
 You could use database transactions on writes to the client's database state, but enforcing a transaction boundary across other instances like clients or servers, is not possible when there is no connection.

 <p align="center">